jperon/lyluatex/lyluatex.md

 This option, which is intended to insert musical notation inline in the continuous text, has not been implemented yet.

+### Choosing Systems/Pages

+\lyOption{print-only}{}
+With the option \option{print-only} it is possible to choose which pages or systems of a score will be included in the document.
+This can for example be used to comment on individual parts of a score without having to specify them -- potentially redundantly -- as separate scores.

+The selection of systems/pages can be specified as

+* `<empty>` (default): include the whole score
+* a single number: include a single page/system
+* a range of numbers: include a range of pages/systems
+  `{M-N}` or `{N-M}` (to print backwards)
+* a comma-separated list of numbers
+  `{A,B,C, D, E}` (in arbitrary order)

+If only the first system of a score is printed and the \option{indent} option is used then the indent is suppressed and a warning issued.
+This suppression is performed *after* the score has been generated, so there is a small margin of error where this may provide undesirable results: if a score is just too long to fit on one system due to indentation but would have been engraved on one system *without* indent.

+\lyIssue{Note:}
+It is the user's responsibility to only request pages/systems that are actually present in the score, otherwise \LaTeX\ will raise an error.

 ## Score Layout